Woke, Awake, Aware or Sleeping?

 Which Tree are You Eating From?

 From the very beginning, God gave man a choice of eating from two trees.
 Our very existence would be determined by the tree we ate from.
-Before we decide which tree to eat from, we should probably look at the fruit that each one offers and the consequences from eating from each tree.
+Before we decide which tree to eat from, we should probably look at the fruit that each one offers and the consequences of eating from each tree.

 THE TREE OF LIFE